Podcastindex-org/docs-api/README.md

 "**/api/1.0/episodes/byfeedurl**" - Pass a feed url with ?url=\[feed url\].

+- Optional: since=\[unix timestamp\] or \[-seconds\] (int) - You can specify a hard-coded unix timestamp, or a negative integer that represents a number of seconds prior to right now.
+Either way you specify, the search will start from that time and only return feeds updated since then.
+- Optional: max=\[count\] (int) - You can specify a maximum number of results to return.

 > Example: GET [https://api.podcastindex.org/api/1.0/episodes/byfeedurl?url=https://feeds.theincomparable.com/batmanuniversity](https://api.podcastindex.org/api/1.0/episodes/byfeedurl?url=https://feeds.theincomparable.com/batmanuniversity&pretty)

 This call returns all the episodes we know about for this feed, in reverse chronological order.